Receive the latest news, grant offerings, and community events.

 In addition to grantmaking, NEFA also engages in collaborations to continue fostering a more equitable and inclusive field of public art.

-Art World Learning is a subscription-based online video library created to help artists, designers, and cultural producers navigate the business of creative practice.
-AWL explains the ecosystems of funding, finance, and business in a way that’s approachable, nonjudgmental, and applicable to creatives and freelancers who often find themselves torn between doing their work and tending to administrative details.
+CreativeStudy (formerly known as Art World Learning) is a subscription-based online video library created to help artists, designers, and cultural producers navigate the business of creative careers.
+CreativeStudy explains the ecosystems of funding, finance, and business in a way that’s approachable, nonjudgmental, and applicable to creatives and freelancers who often find themselves torn between doing their work and tending to administrative details.

 Enrollment is limited.
 Applicants will be accepted on a rolling basis through April 24, 2022, or until all slots are filled.